aterrae/abimis-landing/README.md

 Abimis landing is highly customizable in a quick and effective way.
 Most of the customization is centered around the strings file located in `src/data/strings.json`, this file manages most of the strings and contents used in the page.
 You can also change many aspects of the style using the SASS settings file located in `src/scss/_settings.scss`.
+There is native support for Mailchimp newsletter subscription.
+You can link your newsletter simply changing the Mailchimp string in the strings file.

 ---
 Made with plenty of ❤️ by two guys from the **Aterrae** team in Rubano (Padova), Italy